Afghan president's brother withdraws from election, backs ex-minister

-KABUL (Reuters) - The Afghan president’s older brother, Qayum Karzai, announced on Wednesday he was withdrawing from next month’s presidential election and would back former foreign minister Zalmai Rassoul, widely believed to be the president’s favored candidate.
+KABUL (Reuters) - The Afghan president’s older brother, Qayum Karzai, announced on Wednesday he was withdrawing from next month’s presidential election and would back former foreign minister Zalmai Rassoul.

-The move will fuel speculation among diplomats and officials in Kabul that President Hamid Karzai is moving to advance the position of Rassoul with the hope that he will retain influence after his term is over.

-Karzai, who is constitutionally barred from running for a third term in the April poll, has vigorously denied any intention to become involved in the election and insists he is looking forward to retirement.

-“The reason I have been asking my brother to withdraw is because we want to make sure it no longer gives outside forces (the chance) to interfere in an Afghanistan election.”

-The 2009 polls brought Karzai a second term amid allegations of vote-stuffing, intimidation and interference from both local and foreign officials, including senior U.S. officials.
+The alliance is the first public acknowledgement of weeks of negotiations aimed at consolidating the voting bloc of Pashtuns, the country’s largest ethnic group, and brings together two candidates considered close to the current president.

-The pullout was widely anticipated after the elder Qayum Karzai failed to show up for a televised debate this week.
+The pullout was widely anticipated after Karzai failed to show up for a televised debate this week.

-“I will go to every mosque, every room and every guesthouse to get this team elected,” Qayum Karzai told Reuters after announcing his withdrawal.
+“I will go to every mosque, every room and every guesthouse to get this team elected,” Karzai told Reuters on the sidelines of a conference after announcing his withdrawal.

 “We are hoping to win on the first round.
 This team represents the only hope for stability in this country.”